Research Technician III (Part Time)

 UAHS - TucsonAddress:

-The Research Technician III selected for this position will oversee a variety of operational activities within the multi-investigator research laboratories at MRB.
-These activities include but are not limited to implementation of appropriate quality control standards, health and safety protocols, application of Good Laboratory Practice according to University and national requirements and guidelines, procure parts, materials, equipment and services; maintain inventories, oversee documentation that all personnel who work in the laboratory and or operate equipment are appropriately trained and qualified.
+The Research Technician III/Laboratory Coordinator will manage a variety of operational activities within the multi investigator research laboratories at the Medical Research Building.
+These activities include but are not limited to: implementation of appropriate quality control standards, health and safety protocols, application of Good Laboratory Practice according to University and national requirements and guidelines, oversight of financial aspects of the laboratory and equipment, documentation that all personnel who work in the laboratory and or operate equipment are appropriately trained and qualified.

 Outstanding UA benefits include health, dental, and vision insurance plans; life insurance and disability programs; paid vacation, sick leave, and holidays; UA/ASU/NAU tuition reduction for the employee and qualified family members; state and optional retirement plans; access to UA recreation and cultural activities; and more!